Frocester Beer Festival... Fun, Beer, Friends!

 However, sadly we are no longer allowed to offer a branded glass tankard or wine glass, as the License issued to us by Gloucestershire County Council now prohibits their use at the festival.
 Ticket prices do still include an FBF branded plastic sleever though, and we are also offering the option of a top quality branded polycarbonate tankard at just £3.50 each.

 We will also still be offering a great range of food from local suppliers, which will be available right up to 11.30pm each evening, half an hour after the bar closes.

-The music at the festival is constantly under review, and last year we had more great local covers, dance and rock bands, such as Inbetween Days and El Toro on Friday, and Masterplan and Thrill Collins (plus an ABBA tribute band!) on Saturday, together with great accoustic music in the Chill-out Zone too.
-Check them all out on the web!
+The music at the festival is constantly under review, and this year we have more great local covers, dance and rock bands, such as Mark Walby and Inbetween Days on Friday, and Masterplan and Thrill Collins (plus an ABBA tribute band!) on Saturday, together with great accoustic music in the Chill-out Zone too.

 Click HERE for the full line-up of our festival performers this year.